-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Rehabilitation from drug addiction is a process that can be challenging and in a lot ofways intimidating.
-This is why some women seeking help with addiction feel more comfortable in treatment programs designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
-In a drug rehabilitation program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her substance abuse and addiction problems.
+Rehabilitation from drug addiction is a process that can be difficult and in a lot ofways intimidating.
+This is why some women seeking help with addiction feel more comfortable in treatment centers created specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than their male counter parts.
+In a drug or alcohol treatment program where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal issues that led to her drug abuse and addiction problems.
 Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.
+These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug and alcohol rehab centers created exclusively for men are rising up across the nation.
-While rehab facilities that work with both men and women continue to be the standard for drug rehabilitation, many rehab facilities are providing programs designed to help a particular target group.
-These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-While these specialized types of rehabilitation programs may not be necessary for all recovering addicts, many men are selecting men-only addiction rehab facilities.
-This treatment option is ideal for those who feel more comfortable with those of the same sex when sharing private and often difficult issues from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more bearable and successful.
+Drug rehabilitation programs made specifically for men are emerging across the country.
+While rehab programs that treat both men and women continue to be the standard for drug rehabilitation, many rehab facilities are creating programs designed to help a particular target group.
+These facilities are able to focus on what their client's individual needs are in a way that standard programs are not.
+While these specialized types of treatment programs are not needed for all recovering addicts, many men are deciding on men-only addiction rehabilitation centers.
+This rehabilitation option is excellent for those who feel more comfortable with those of the same sex when discussing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are typically required to enroll in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
+DUI/DWI offenders are often required to participate in a certain number of hours either in counseling, meetings or a substance abuse rehabilitation program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
 Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
-These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehabilitation program.
+These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse treatment program.

-Criminal justice clients typically need drug rehabilitation due to problems with addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be admitted into a criminal justice drug rehabilitation program or recovery program.
-The first step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
-Often, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients typically need drug treatment due to problems with addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be admitted into a criminal justice substance abuse rehabilitation facility or recovery program.
+The first step is to establish the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
+Often, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.

-People can become addicted to drugs no matter their handicap, disability or personal physical challenge.
-This sometimes makes people particularly more vulnerable to becoming involved in drug or alcohol use, because of the varying challenges that this can bring about in the individual's life.
+Individuals can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
+This sometimes makes individuals particularly more vulnerable to becoming involved in substance abuse, because of the varying challenges that this can bring about in the individual's life.
 This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes needed.
-Deaf or hearing impaired individuals will need ASL or other assistance as part of their treatment needs, and there are drug rehabilitation centers available which provide these services.
-Professional substance abuse counselors who know ASL and can provide other necessary assistance to deaf or hearing impaired substance abusers.
+Deaf or hearing impaired persons will require ASL or other assistance as part of their treatment needs, and there are drug rehabilitation centers available which cater to these needs.
+Professional substance abuse counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.

-Self payment drug and alcohol treatment programs are an excellent alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
-Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment drug rehabilitation programs are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
-In order to learn more about self payment at a specific program, make contact with a substance abuse rehab center and ask about their payment options.
-It is beneficial to contact several programs so that you have a comparison of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug rehab program.
+In order to learn more about self payment programs, contact a drug rehabilitation program and inquire as to their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices regarding rehab options and payment methods.